Today, October 31, 2017, is the 500th anniversary of Martin Luther’s publication of his 95 theses in the preamble to

 11 If the Leonid meteor shower of 1833 was not the greatest, and that of 1966 was, why should we not correct that in the book The Great Controversy, page 333?

-12. If it has now been shown that there is no open space in the Great Nebula of Orion (”Adventist Review” March 25, April 1, 8, 1976), why do we not inform all our members and prevent them from circulating the idea that there is?
+12. If it has now been shown that there is no open space in the Great Nebula of Orion (”Adventist Review” March 25, April 1, 8, 1976), why do we not inform all our members and discourage them from circulating the idea that there is?

 13. If the Scriptures know nothing of denominationalism, why do we encourage people to believe that there is one denomination to which all should belong?

 14. If it can be shown that there are unusual theologies in the OT as in Judges 1:19, why might we not draw a similar conclusion about the reasons for Noah’s Flood?

 15. If the extent of the famine in Jacob’s day, though said to be worldwide, was only local, why might we not conclude that Noah’s Flood, although considered at the time to be worldwide, was also local?

 16. If Ellen White’s knowledge was limited, why do we tacitly grant her authority in all areas in which she wrote?

-17. If Ellen White did not “correct” Uriah Smith in his defense of her article on the amalgamation of man and beast, and thus tacitly approve it when he was patently wrong, why should we defend her article rather than disagree with it?
+17. If Ellen White did not “correct” Uriah Smith in his defense of her article about the amalgamation of man and beast, and thus tacitly approve of it when he was patently wrong, why should we defend her article rather than disagree with it?

 18. If the cross is the accepted symbol of Christ’s atonement for our sins, why are satellite dishes more conspicuous than crosses on our church buildings?